sentient-agi/ROMA/README.md

 <td width="50%">

 ### 🤖 **Agent Agnostic**
-Works with any provider (OpenAI, Anthropic, Google, local models) through unified interface, as long as it has an `agent.run()` command, then you can use it!
+Works with any provider (OpenAI, Anthropic, Google, local models) through a unified interface, as long as it has an `agent.run()` command, then you can use it!

 </td>
 </tr>